 Heritage & University Archives

-The mission of Heritage Protocol & University Archives is to locate, identify, record, assist in the preservation of, and promote knowledge about the history of Florida State University and its predecessor institutions.
+The mission of Heritage & University Archives is to locate, identify, record, assist in the preservation of, and promote knowledge about the history of Florida State University and its predecessor institutions.
 Students, faculty, staff, administrators, alumni, and friends have expressed this heritage through published, unpublished, audio and visual materials, memorabilia, ceremonial objects, and official university records.

 The Florida State University Pride Student Union Records document the founding and development of Pride including its predecessor and auxiliary organizations.
 The collection contains administrative records, promotional materials, artwork, banners, newspapers, and journal and magazine clippings produced and collected by the organization since the late 1960s.
+Selections from this collection are digitized and available in DigiNole: FSU’s Digital Repository

 This collection consists of papers, ephemera, and photographs that document the history and activities of Florida State University’s College of Nursing from its development in 1948 through 2014.
 The collection includes records from the deans, the graduate nursing program, various faculty committees, student organizations, and the Legacy Project, as well as materials created for special events such as pinning and graduation ceremonies, homecoming events, conferences, and presentations.
 Digitized selections can be seen in the FSU Digital Library.